rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >Example:
 ><CITE>A geological map of the United States / engraved & printed by Fenner, Sears & Co. -- London : published March 15, 1832 by I.T.
 Hinton & Simpkin & Marshall, [1832]</CITE>
->(*Comment:* The engraver statement containing the name of the printer has been transcribed as a statement of responsibility)
+>(*Comment*: The engraver statement containing the name of the printer has been transcribed as a statement of responsibility)
 >
 >but
 >
 ><CITE>The coast of Guyana from the Oroonoko to the River of Amazons and the inland parts as far as they have been explored by the French & Dutch engineers : with the islands of Barbadoes ... / by L.S. de la Rochette, MDCCLXXXIII. -- London : Engraved & published by Willm.
 Faden, geographer to the King, Charing-Cross, Octor.
 6th, 1783</CITE>
->(*Comment:* The engraver statement containing the name of the publisher has been transcribed as the publication statement)
+>(*Comment*: The engraver statement containing the name of the publisher has been transcribed as the publication statement)

 ## 4.20.9 No publication statement